yvanvds/yvanvds.github.io/_posts/2017-12-03-msvc-crossplatform-development-Part-3.md

 layout: post
 title: MSVC Crossplatform Development Part 3
 ---
-So far, we got a Shared Items Project and a Windows DLL.
+**C++ Application** So far, we got a Shared Items Project and a Windows DLL.
 In this part a console application will be added.
 This application offers the most direct way to test our library.
 (Well, Unit Tests aside that is.
 I do not want to go into unit tests in this series.)
 <!--more-->

 Right-click the `Tests` folder we've created earlier and choose: